Remember when we were kids and we couldn’t wait to be adults?

 4. Having 4 classes a week and plenty of free time

 This was the best part of uni.
-We have classes for about 4 to 5 hours a day, and then spend the rest our time hitting the mamak or just sleeping in our dorms.
-This should be a rule for the workplace too, we only work 3 days a week and get a 4-day long weekend!
-Don’t get me wrong, I love my job, I just love holidays more.
+We had classes for about 4 to 5 hours a day, and then spent the rest our time hitting the mamak or just sleeping in our dorms.
+You know what, this should be the modus operandi for the workplace too – we only work 3 days a week and get a 4-day long weekend!

 5. Having the stamina to stay up all night